Loading NuWatt Energy...

 Yes, though indirectly.
 Nonprofits, schools, municipalities, and other tax-exempt entities cannot claim the ITC directly since they have no federal tax liability.
 Instead, they use PPA or lease structures where a for-profit third-party developer owns the system and claims the ITC.
 The savings are passed to the nonprofit through lower PPA rates.
 Additionally, the Inflation Reduction Act introduced "direct pay" (elective payment) for certain tax-exempt entities, allowing them to receive the ITC as a direct payment.
 MA public entities also benefit from the SMART program's low-income and public entity adders.

 When combining MACRS with the ITC, the depreciable basis is reduced by half the ITC amount.
 For example, with a $1,000,000 system and 30% ITC ($300,000 credit), the depreciable basis is $1,000,000 - ($300,000 x 50%) = $850,000.
-In 2026, the 20% first-year bonus depreciation means $170,000 (20% of $850,000) can be deducted in Year 1, with the remaining $680,000 depreciated over 4 years using the MACRS 5-year schedule.
-In 2027, bonus depreciation drops to 0%, so the entire amount follows the standard 5-year schedule.
-This makes 2026 particularly advantageous for commercial solar projects.
+Under OBBBA, 100% first-year bonus depreciation means the entire $850,000 depreciable basis is deducted in Year 1, rather than being spread across the 5-year MACRS schedule.
+Because the 100% bonus is now permanent (IRC Section 168(k)), there is no phasedown deadline forcing you to rush a placed-in-service date for depreciation purposes.

 Massachusetts offers two significant tax exemptions for solar: (1) Sales tax exemption -- solar equipment is exempt from the 6.25% MA sales tax, saving thousands on a commercial installation, and (2) Property tax exemption -- solar systems are exempt from property tax increases for 20 years.
 This means a $500,000 commercial solar system adds $0 to your property tax bill for two decades.
 In Massachusetts, where property taxes are significant, this exemption is extremely valuable.
 These exemptions apply to both residential and commercial solar installations.